cincinmaker/card-transaction-analysis/README.md

 and financial services environment.

 ### Data Disclaimer
-The dataset used in this project is **synthetic and anonymised** and is used **for learning and demonstration purposes only**.
-It does not represent real customer, merchant, or transaction data.
+The dataset used in this project is synthetic and anonymised and is used for learning and demonstration purposes only.
+It does not represent real customer, merchant or transaction data.